CarloMicieli/railists-rs/README.markdown

 +-----+-------------+-------------+-------+----+------+----------------------------------------------------+-------+------------+------------+---------------------+
 ```

-`collection list` will display the statistics for the current collection:
+`collection stats` will display the statistics for the current collection:

 ```
 $ railists collection stats -f lista.yaml